Abbey Hey F.C.: History

 The club was established in 1902 as Abbey Hey W.M.C.
 They joined Division One South of the Manchester League in 1970, and after winning Division One in 1970–71, they were promoted to the Premier Division at the end of the 1971–72 season.
 They went on to win the Premier Division in 1981–82, 1988–89, 1990–91, 1993–94 and 1994–95.
 After finishing as runners-up in 1997–98 the club were promoted to Division Two of the North West Counties League.
 They were runners-up in their first season in the division, resulting in promotion to Division One.

 In 2009–10 the club finished bottom of the Premier Division (as Division One had been renamed in 2008) and were relegated to Division One.
 They were promoted back to the Premier Division after finishing as runners-up in Division One in 2012–13.
 In 2018–19 the club finished bottom of the Premier Division and were relegated to Division One South.
+They finished fourth in Division One South in 2023–24, qualifying for the promotion play-offs.
+After beating Sandbach United 3–1 in the semi-finals, the club defeated Stockport Town on penalties in the final, earning promotion to the Premier Division.